7 Social Media Strategies to Get Started

 Your audience is smart.
 They'll know if that update post was thrown online last minute just to show activity for today.
 So rather than using your presence solely for presenting links to your OTHER content, why not give your channel audiences something exclusive?
 Everybody loves getting invited to the party, right?

-Videos, special event details, product sneak-peeks, Q&A sessions with the founder, the sky’s the limit really.
-As long as there’s an air of exclusivity, your audience will relish being part of it.
+Videos, special event details, product sneak-peeks, Q&A sessions with the founder, the sky's the limit.
+Your audience will relish being part of it as long as there's an air of exclusivity.
 And readers who relish are readers who tell their friends!

-Whoever the audience, they’ll eat up the content and appreciate the time you put into creating it just for them.
+Whoever the audience, they'll eat up the content and appreciate your time creating it just for them.

 3) The Next Big Thing: User-Generated Content

 Think of this as your social media secret weapon.
-By taking some of the onus for creation off of your shoulders, including UGC in your social media strategy gives you some breathing room.
+Taking some of the onus for creation off your shoulders, including UGC in your social media strategy, gives you some breathing room.

-Feature your audiences content in your stream and you get breathing room to create more content, you turn the spotlight around to shine it on your tribe, and you gain their respect for showing that you respect them in turn.
+Feature your audience's content in your stream, and you get breathing room to create more content; you turn the spotlight around to shine it on your tribe, and you gain their respect for showing that you respect them.

 4) Is it Time for a Support-Specific Account?

-Once your profile has been up and running for a while, you may start to notice a trend in incoming messages.
-Your customers will find your presence, and start directing questions, comments, and complaints to you via their favorite channel.
-They may DM you, or they may air their grievances in public by mentioning your account in their posts.
+Once your profile has been up and running for a while, you may notice a trend in incoming messages.
+Your customers will find your presence and start directing questions, comments, and complaints to you via their favorite channel.
+They may DM you or air their grievances publicly by mentioning your account in their posts.

-This may be a signal that your presence has grown mature enough that you need to split off these support requests into a separate, support-specific account.
-That way, you can keep your main company feed free of clutter, while still providing the service and support your customers have come to expect right there in-channel.
+This may signal that your presence has grown mature enough that you need to split these support requests into a separate, support-specific account.
+That way, you can keep your main company feed free of clutter while still providing the service and support your customers have come to expect right there in-channel.

-Bonus points if you feature some of these interactions back in the main account as proof of said excellent service and support.
+Bonus points if you feature some of these interactions in the main account as proof of excellent service and support.

 5) Be Consistent

 We all like a little consistency in our lives, right?
 Why would your social media following be any different?
-Now, we can’t offer a one-size-fits-all definition of “consistency” here.
-You’ll need to do some experimentation to find out what it means for YOU.
+You'll need to experiment to find out what it means for YOU.
 What we can say is this—automation is your friend.

-Use a content marketing solution that includes the ability to schedule posts for regular days and times, and not only will you blog be updated regularly, keeping the SEO bots happy, but your social media followers will get the updates they expect right when they expect them.
+Use a content marketing solution to schedule posts for regular days and times.
+Not only will your blog be updated regularly, keeping the SEO bots happy, but your social media followers will get the updates they expect right when they expect them.

-This kind of regularity is what breeds devoted readers, turning them into advocates, and from advocates they convert to customers.
-That counts double for your overseas followers who can get their updates just in time for morning coffee, while your social media team is still fast asleep.
+This kind of regularity breeds devoted readers, turning them into advocates, and from advocates, they convert to customers.
+That counts double for your overseas followers, who can get their updates just in time for morning coffee while your social media team is still fast asleep.

 6) Be Engaged.
 And While You're At It, Be Engaging.

-Remember those brand voice guidelines you developed back in the early days of your startup marketing?
-It’s time to break them out to ensure that each and every post that makes its way into your social media stream is consistently engaging.
+Remember those brand voice guidelines you developed in the early days of your startup marketing?
+It’s time to break them out to ensure that each post on your social media stream is consistently engaging.
 See what we did there?
 We tied #6 back to #5.
 Told you these were in rough order.

-Social media is called “social” for a reason.
+Social media is called "social" for a reason.
 Your audience will want to interact with your presence.
-They’ll want to retweet your updates, comment on your Facebook posts, and in return they’ll expect some amount of the same from you.
-This is where the cross-over between engaging and engaged come into play.
+They'll want to retweet your updates, comment on your Facebook posts, and in return, they'll expect the same from you.
+This is where the cross-over between engaging and engaged comes into play.

 7) Tell Your Story.

-Each of the above items come together in this one.
+Each of the above items comes together in this one.
 Social media is about telling stories.
-For a startup like yours, that story is the brand story you’re developing and nurturing.
+For a startup like yours, that story is the brand story you're developing and nurturing.
 Social media is truly one of the greatest tools ever invented for this purpose.
-The ability to combine your unique voice, with images, videos, and commentary directly from your users gives you an unparalleled ability to enthrall your audience.
+Combining your unique voice with images, videos, and commentary directly from your users gives you an unparalleled ability to enthrall your audience.

 And an enthralled audience is an engaged audience.
 And we all know what an engaged audience is.
 No?
-OK, an engaged audience is one that trusts the company they’re interacting with, whose content they’ve come to rely on for information about an industry, not just a product, and one who will be excited to share their love with their networks.
-Which is what social media marketing is all about—spreading the word.
+OK, an engaged audience trusts the company they're interacting with, whose content they've come to rely on for information about an industry, not just a product, and one who will be excited to share their love with their networks, which is what social media marketing is all about—spreading the word.